Syedaaneesa/sara-sota/README.md

 ---

 ## 💡 Project Overview
-Sarasota Exotic Vault — a sleek, high-performance website designed to highlight the luxury, elegance, and exclusivity of premium automotive brands.
-It delivers a smooth and intuitive browsing experience for users exploring exotic cars.
+Sarasota Exotic Vault — a high-performance, stylish website crafted to showcase the luxury, elegance, and exclusivity of premium automotive brands.
+It offers a smooth and intuitive browsing experience for users exploring exotic cars.
 - Advanced **WordPress customization**
 - **Elementor Pro**-based responsive design
 - Strong focus on **UI/UX and performance**